alexkasema/pdf-helper/README.md

 - Create OpenAI account and obtain your `OPENAI_API_KEY`

-- To upload a menu item Create a Cloudinary account and obtain your
-  - CLOUD NAME
-  - API KEY
-  - API SECRET
-  - UPLOAD PRESET

 ## **Environment Variables**

 Rename the .env.example file to .env and add the following